 Continuing Education Activity

 Ewing sarcoma is the second most common primary malignant bone tumor, mostly affecting adolescents in the second decade of their life, and it is a highly metastatic class of sarcoma.
 Despite the use of radiotherapy or surgery, historically, an estimated 85% to 90% of patients died within a few months from a metastasis.
 Due to the considerable progress in the treatment of disease with both local therapy and multi-agent adjuvant chemotherapy, 5–year survival rate improved from less than 20% to greater than 70%, but the recurrence rate remains high.
 It must be promptly recognized and treated to avoid high morbidity and mortality.
-This activity reviews the symptoms, diagnosis, evaluation, and treatment of Ewing sarcoma and highlights the role of the interprofessional team in evaluating and treating patients.
+This activity reviews the symptoms, diagnosis, evaluation, and treatment of Ewing sarcoma and highlights the role of the interprofessional team in the care of patients with this condition.

 - Summarize the pathophysiology of Ewing sarcoma.